 My self-confidence hadn’t fallen too far, so I forced myself to snap out of it!
 I told myself to get it together.

-But maybe your self-confident has taken a pretty bad beating.
+But maybe your self-confidence has taken a pretty bad beating.
 Or maybe, you don’t have a lot of self-confidence, to begin with.

 As much as I try not to make every blog post I write into a listicle, I can’t help but provide a few tips to help you start building better self-discipline and self-confidence so that you can start seeing massive success in your goal setting.

 1. Get Plenty of Sleep—No Matter What

 If you haven’t heard, willpower, motivation, and decision-making power are finite resources.
 We only have so much each day, so we need to make sure to use them wisely, but more importantly, we need to get plenty of sleep so that we can recharge.